Zhaohq96/RAiSD-AI-performance-evaluation/README.md

 ```

 ### T-REx
-To activate SURFDAWave envorinment by:
+To activate T-REx envorinment by:

 ```
 conda activate T-REx